Emergency Rental Assistance – Eviction Prevention Program

 m.
 Budgeting or financial counseling costs.

-ERA-EPP Program Application and Information:
+ERA-EPP Program Information:

 Need more information?

-Please contact THDA's Community Programs division ERA-EPP@thda.org.
+Please contact THDA's Community Services division ERA-EPP@thda.org.